jxsvoboda/sycek/README.md

 a `.c` or `.C` extension).
 We can convert it to a tape file using tools from the z88dk project

-    $ z80asm +zx --origin=32768 -b -m example/test.asm
+    $ z80asm +zx --origin=32768 -b -m example/test.asm example/lib.asm
     $ appmake +zx --org=32768 -b example/test.bin

+(Note that example/test.c, specifically, refres to an assembly function from example/lib.asm)

-Or you can just type `make examples` to build it automatically.
+You can just type `make examples` to build all the examples automatically.
-This produces the file `example/test.tap`.
-We can transfer that to a real Spectrum or open it in an emulator (such as [GZX][4]).
-To load the binary use the BASIC command
+This produces a number of `.tap` files.
+We can transfer a `.tap` file to a real Spectrum or open it in an emulator (such as [GZX][4]).

+For example, select the `fillscr.tap` tape file and load it using the BASIC command

+    LOAD ""

+This will load the binary and execute its main function, filling the screen with black pixels.

+The `example/test.c` file's main function does nothing interesting, instead it contains a number of functions that can be individually executed as User Service Routines.
+Let's take the add_const() function as an example.

+Select the tape file `example/test.tap` and load it using the basic command

     LOAD ""CODE

 this skips the BASIC loader and loads just the machine code block.
-Consult the file `example/test.map` to determine the address where the function `add` starts at and convert it from hex to decimal.
+Consult the file `example/test.map` to determine the address where the function `add_const` starts at and convert it from hex to decimal.
 Let's say it starts at address 0x802a = 32810.
-This function computes the value of the expression 1 + 2 + 3 and returns it in the BC register, so it can be used as a User Service Routine.
+This function computes the value of the expression 1 + 2 + 3 and returns it in the BC register, where BASIC expects value from the USR.
 We can test it with the basic command

     PRINT USR 32810